fabern/LWFBrook90.jl/docs/src/user-guide.md

 (@v1.7) pkg> add LWFBrook90
 (@v1.7) pkg> status
 ```
 Dependencies of LWFBrook90.jl should automatically be installed.
 After that hit `Ctrl-C` to quit the Pkg REPL and return to the default Julia REPL.
+Now the installation can be tested with a single line `using LWFBrook90; run_example()`.

 ### Usage
-Check out a step-by-step in guide for a simulation in section [Example](@ref)
+Check out a step-by-step guide for a simulation in section [Example manual](@ref) or [Example Script 01](@ref)

 The steps in a typical simulation script are:
 - load the package `using LWFBrook90`